 The Capuchin Monkey is recognisable by its brown ‘cap’ — and it is this which has resulted in its name.
 The brown cap is said to resemble the hood of a Capuchin monk’s cloak.

 The Capuchin is a New World Monkey, native to South America, and considered one of the most intelligent of that order.
 They use objects as tools and the Monkeyland guides told us they are often seen using stones to crack open nuts.

 You can see Capuchins in action in their native home of Brazil, here in this short Discovery Channel Video.

-Red-backed Bearded Saki with a handful of fruit he’d gathered before escaping up into the tree.
+Here’s a red-backed saki with a handful of fruit he’d gathered, before escaping up into the tree.

 No prizes here to see why they are known as bearded monkeys.
-Strange looking creatures but they have a gentle temperament.
+Strange-looking creatures, but they have a gentle temperament.
 They are New World Monkeys found in the Amazon areas.
-Not only do they have a thick bushy beard but also a bushy tail used for balancing.
+Not only do they have thick bushy beards but also bushy tails used for balancing.

 Not the cutest monkey in town but rather hip-looking I’d say.

 Vervet Monkeys are indigenous to South Africa and we first came across them in the wild at our first campsite in South Africa when we began Overlanding in our 4×4.
 You need to put all of your food away or they’ll likely come and steal anything you leave out.